quacksouls/bitburner/data/hgw/world.md

 1. [`naive.js`](../../src/test/hgw/naive.js) -- This script uses the naive
    strategy of running the hack/grow/weaken functions in a loop.
 It pools the resources of world servers to hack a common target.
-1. [`proto.js`](../../src/test/hgw/proto.js) -- This script uses a
+1. [`proto.js`](../../src/test/hgw/proto.js) -- This script uses a sequential
-   proto-batcher, where each of the hack/grow/weaken functions is separated into a worker script.
+   batcher, where each of the hack/grow/weaken functions is separated into a worker script.
 It pools the resources of world servers to steal a fraction of a prepped target's money.
 The specific fraction stolen depends on the target server.
 After stealing a fraction of a prepped target's money, the script preps the target again.
 The cycle is prep, hack, prep, hack, etc.

 Here are the abbreviations used for port opener programs: